ArctosDB/documentation-wiki/_documentation/catalog.markdown

 (currently only AF and NK).
 Attempting to use it for collector number will result in a datatype mismatch and return an error.

-**Three-part search to the rescue!
+Three-part search to the rescue!
 (At least in the cases where data are entered correctly.)
 All of the above deal with the concatenation of prefix, number, and suffix.
 It is also possible to search these independently.
-Search for intege**r component=1234:
+Search for integer component=1234:

 <div class="separator" style="clear:both;text-align:center">